Friends of the Tonto supports the Forest Service with their role of managing the many Natural Resources of the Tonto NF.

 Join us, we have an opportunity for you!

-Cultural Resources represent the collective heritage of the Nation.
-The Tonto National Forest has a particularly rich cultural heritage.
+Cultural Resources are the collective heritage of the Nation.
+The Tonto National Forest is particularly rich in cultural resources.
 There are thousands of prehistoric and historic archaeological sites on the Forest.
 The oldest sites stretch back nearly 12,000 years into the past.
 Friends has the experience and expertise to assist the Forest in its mission to protect and manage these fascinating and important resources.
-Friends provides such services as archaeological survey and site recording, ruin stabilization, and maintenance of interpretive sites.
+Friends provides archaeological survey and site recording, ruin stabilization, and maintenance of interpretive sites.

-In its educational role, Friends is also able to provide public interpretation of these sites.
+In its educational role, Friends provides public interpretation of these sites.
 Every spring Friends offers a free guided tour at our Sears-Kay Ruin Open House.